 The band has a European distribution deal with CDF Produzioni out of Italy.
 The label distributes in the territories of Italy, Switzerland and Slovenia.

-Sweet Tequila continues to write new original music and plans are in the works to start recording a full length album in Fall 2014.
+Sweet Tequila continues to write new original music and plans are in the works to start recording a full length album in the near future.

 Randy J. Martin

 Randy got his start in the music business at the age of 14 and hasn’t looked back since.
 He went on to record three albums which yielded eight Top 40 Canadian Country radio hits, including two songs in the Top 20s, with four CMT aired music videos.